 Phase one.
 Candidates viewed a video footage of the moments immediately after a natural disaster (an earthquake) affecting a developing nation.
 They examined photographs taken by a medical response team on the scene.
 Participants received a guiding question to focus their thinking about the recovery efforts and the use of novel technologies (Krajcik et al., 1998).
 It asked, “In what ways can we use products of scientific and technological innovation for recovery efforts after a natural disaster?”

 Phase two.
 Candidates examined recent consumer products from discoveries by nanotechnology such as those used for water purification, health monitoring, laundering and cleaning.
-For example, they read articles on nano-scale materials and potential toxicity (Health Risks 2008; Hillie 2007; Lehman 2009; Water pollution 2007; Berger, 2007) and examined a statement on the risks and benefits (PHRA, 2008).
+For example, they read articles on nano-scale materials and potential toxicity (Berger, 2007, Health Risks 2008; Hillie & Hlophe, 2007; Lehman 2009; Water pollution 2007;) and examined a statement on the risks and benefits (PHRA, 2008).
 They also read information about the use of new products of information technology.
 In this context, it was likely that participants will not have significant prior knowledge about novel technologies such as nanotechnology.
 Therefore, the method provided an opportunity for candidates to move away from examining innovation in familiar contexts and allowed them to develop perspectives for civic action under at least some amount of uncertainty and emotional stress to respond to human suffering.

 Phase three.
 Students worked in four small groups of three to four and read a series of news articles that were not the same across the groups.
 The articles included voices from the scientists / innovators, local and world government, and the people afflicted by the disaster (Table 1).
 Groups used a worksheet (the stakeholder-worksheet) to record their interpretations of conflicting interests for recovery.